reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 Also, we need to find out the name of the ECS cluster and the ECS Service as well as the ARN (Amazon Resource Name) of the ECS task that we just created.

-Calling the API directly gives us ultimate control over our resources, but I don't particularly like the idea of modifying resource that we have previously created via a CloudFormation stack.
+Calling the API directly gives us ultimate control over our resources, but I don't particularly like the idea of modifying resources that we have previously created via a CloudFormation stack.

-While this example is probably harmless, **if we modify the resources bypassing CloudFormation like that, we might put a CloudFormation stack in a state where we can't run updates anymore**.
-I guess that's not a problem when you're not planning to run updates via CloudFormation anyways, but
+While this example is probably harmless, **if we're using APIs to modify resources that we have created with CloudFormation too much, we might put a CloudFormation stack in a state where we can't update it via CloudFormation any more**.

+I guess that's not a problem when you're not planning to run updates via CloudFormation anyways, but I like the fact that CloudFormation is managing the resources for me and don't want to interfere with that unless I must.

 ## Conclusion